Shopify/polaris/polaris.shopify.com-lite/legacy/content/components/selection-and-input/legacy-filters.md

 ---
-title: Filters
+title: Legacy filters
-description: Filters is a composite component that filters the items of a list or table.
+description: This is a legacy version of the Filters component, which is a composite component that filters the items of a list or table.
 category: Selection and input
 keywords:
   - filters